Brooke Raboutou

-Brooke Raboutou (/ˈræbətuː/ RAB-ə-too; born April 9, 2001) is a French-American professional rock climber who specializes in competition climbing (lead and boulder), sport climbing and bouldering.
+Brooke Raboutou (/ˈræbətuː/ RAB-ə-too; born April 9, 2001) is an American professional rock climber who specializes in competition climbing (lead and boulder), sport climbing and bouldering.
 She is an Olympic silver medalist in the combined bouldering and lead climbing event (2024).
 She is the first-ever woman to redpoint a graded sport-climbing route with her 2025 ascent of Excalibur.

 Early life

 Both of Raboutou's parents, Didier Raboutou and Robyn Erbesfield-Raboutou, are former world champion competition climbers and leading outdoor sport climbers with notable first free ascents.
 Her brother, Shawn Raboutou, is a professional rock climber who specializes in bouldering.

 Raboutou attended the University of San Diego and was a member of Gamma Phi Beta Sorority.

 Climbing career

 Rock climbing

 At age 9, she climbed a boulder, and became the youngest woman to climb a sport climbing route.
 At 10, she sent a boulder and became the youngest woman to climb a sport climbing route.
 At 11, she became the youngest woman to send a sport climbing route.